Fmrhj/Notes-On-Coding-Standards/README.md

-# Some notes on coding standards
+# Short notes on naming standards

-To write a clean and readable code is a hard task.
-However this should not be a painful experience.
-I see coding as telling a story.
-While writing scripts or developing complex pieces of software we are doing both programming a machine, and telling a story to at least one more person, which is your future self reading that piece of code.

-Here are some notes on coding standards and styling guides for data science programming languages.
+Here are some notes on naming standards and styling guides for programming languages.

-## Some definitions: Letter cases
+## Letter cases

 ### Camel forms
 #### camelCase